stevenwudi/autonomous_driving/Summaries/YOLO.md

 # You Only Look Once: Unified, Real-Time Object Detection

-Yolo is an approach to object detection.
+YOLO is an approach to object detection as a regression problem.